-Are you a doctor, osteopath, physician or another type of healthcare worker facing charges related to health care fraud?
+Are you a doctor, osteopath, physician or other type of health care worker facing charges related to health care fraud?
 If so, you are looking at a plethora of administrative, financial, legal and professional consequences.
 It behooves you to consult with an experienced Delaware criminal defense attorney handling health care fraud charges.

 Health Care Fraud Statistics

 Health care fraud is a major government priority right now.
-It may be that it’s the most commonly prosecuted kind of white-collar crime in federal court.
-The Department of Justice and the Department of Health and Human Services' Office of Inspector General are spending tremendous resources investigating and prosecuting health care fraud cases.
+It may be that it’s the most commonly prosecuted kind of white collar crime in federal court.
+The Department of Justice and the Department of Health and Human Services’s Office of Inspector General are spending tremendous resources investigating and prosecuting health care fraud cases.

-According to recent studies scams against the government and private healthcare, insurers form by far the largest type of insurance fraud.
-The exact size of annual theft is unknown and is the subject of considerable debate.
+According to recent studies scams against government and private healthcare insurers form by far the largest type of insurance fraud.
+The exact size of annual theft is unknown, and is the subject of considerable debate.
 Healthcare fraud likely steals tens of billions of dollars a year.